-In 2019, the day-ahead net scheduled interchange at the NIPSCO interface pricing point was -12,969.9 GWh (Table 9-12).
-Table 9-13 shows that all -12,969.9 GWh of day-ahead net scheduled interchange submitted at the NIPSCO interface pricing point were made up of up to congestion transactions.
-The total profit of all up to congestion transactions in 2019 was \$43.7 million.22 In 2019, when NIPSCO was selected as source or sink of an up to congestion transaction, the total profits were \$11.5 million (26.3 percent of the total \$43.7 million).
-While there is no corresponding interface pricing point available for real-time transaction scheduling, a realtime LMP is still calculated.
+In the first nine months of 2019, the day-ahead net scheduled interchange at the NIPSCO interface pricing point was -9,685.3 GWh (Table 9-12).
+Table 9-13 shows that all -9,685.3 GWh of day-ahead net scheduled interchange submitted at the NIPSCO interface pricing point were made up of up to congestion transactions.
+While there is no corresponding interface pricing point available for real-time transaction scheduling, a real-time LMP is still calculated.
 This real-time price is used for balancing the deviations between the Day-Ahead and Real-Time Energy Markets.